Uninett/nav/README.rst

 Installation
 ------------
-See the file `INSTALL.rst` for installation instructions.
-See the file `NOTES.rst` for release notes and upgrade instructions.
+For detailed instructions on how to install NAV, see ``doc/intro/install.rst``.
+See the file ``NOTES.rst`` for release notes and upgrade instructions.